 Jordan Kleiman has been a member of the Geneseo faculty since 2000.
-His teaching and research focus on Modern U.S. History, Environmental History, History of Technology, and the Politics of Food.
+He teaches courses on Post-1945 U.S. History, Environmental History, the Vietnam War, the History of Technology, and the Politics of Food.
+His research focuses on the intersection of the Environmental Justice and Alternative Technology movements.

 Curriculum Vitae